Needles and straw in a haystack: robust confidence for possibly sparse sequences: Introduction

+Also we treat the situation when $\Theta_0= \mathbb{R}^n$ in \eqref{defconfball} by constructing a confidence ball such that its radius is of the order $\sigma n^{1/4} + r(\theta)$.
+As we already discussed, the term $\sigma n^{1/4}$ in the size relation is necessary for the uniform coverage to hold.
+Clearly, this confidence ball will have optimal size only for non-sparse parameters (for which $r(\theta) \ge c\sigma n^{1/4}$).

 Although the original motivation of the EBR condition was to remove the deceptive parameters, it turned out to be a very useful notion in the context of uncertainty quantification.
-In effect, the EBR condition gives rise to a \emph{new sparsity EBR-scale} which gives the slicing of the entire space that is very suitable for uncertainty quantification.
+In effect, the EBR condition leads to a \emph{new sparsity EBR-scale} which gives the slicing of the entire space that is very suitable for uncertainty quantification.
 This provides a new perspective at the above mentioned ``deceptiveness'' issue: basically, each parameter is deceptive (or non deceptive) to some extent.
 It is the structural parameter of the new EBR-scale that measures the deceptiveness amount, and the (mild and controllable) price for handling deceptive parameters is the effective amount of inflating of the confidence ball that matches the amount of deceptiveness needed to provide a high coverage.
-An elaborate discussion on the EBR condition can be found in Subsection \ref{subsec_ebr}.
+More on the EBR condition can be found in Section \ref{subsec_ebr}.

 The paper is organized as follows.
 In Section \ref{section_prelim} we introduce the notation, the prior, describe the empirical Bayes procedure in detail, make a link with the penalization method, and provide some conditions.
 Section $\ref{main_results}$, where we also introduce the EBR, contains the main results of the paper.
 In Section $\ref{sec_discussion_and_EBR}$, we discuss some variations of our results, present concluding remarks and discuss the EBR.
 The theoretical results are illustrated in Section $\ref{simulations}$ by a small simulation study.
 The proofs of the lemmas and theorems are given in Sections $\ref{proofs_lemmas}$ and $\ref{proofs_theorems}$ respectively.